Workers’ Compensation and Rehabilitation and Other Legislation Amendment Act 2019

 - The Act now provides clarity that WorkCover Queensland can fund and provide programs and incentives that support employers improving health and safety performance, in consultation with Workplace Health and Safety Queensland and other relevant regulators.

 Amendments that commence on 1 July 2020 include:

 Requirement for self-insured employers to report injuries and payments to their insurer

 - From 1 July 2020, self-insured employers will be required to report injuries and any payments made to workers to their insurer, to align with the current requirements imposed on all other employers.
 Read the guidance for employers about reporting and the impact on the operation of early intervention programs (affected employers only).

 Workers’ compensation scheme coverage of unpaid interns

 - From 1 July 2020, workers’ compensation coverage will be extended to unpaid interns to ensure these vulnerable individuals have access to relevant entitlements in the event of an injury.

-Rehabilitation and Return to Work - coordinator qualifications, courses and access to accredited programs
+Rehabilitation and Return to Work - coordinator details, qualifications and courses

 - From 1 July 2020, employers will be required to provide the details of their rehabilitation and return to work coordinators (RRTWCs) to their insurer, including a statement of how the coordinator is appropriately qualified.
 Employers will be required to provide the details of all appointed coordinators within 12 months of this date.

 The Act and explanatory notes are available on the Queensland legislation website.

 Guidance material on the changes are being developed and will be published soon to assist employers and injured Queensland workers understand the changes.